barryclark/jekyll-now/_posts/2022-10-30-implementing-parallel-iterators-rayon.md

 that `bridge` requires the first argument (i.e. `self`) to implement `IndexedParallelIterator`, which is no problem for us, because that is what we are doing anyways.
 That lets us fill all but one method with the correct logic.
-Before we see how to implement `with_producer`, let's throw in a low-hanging optimization in there.
+Before we see how to implement `with_producer`, let's throw in a low-hanging optimization.

 `ParallelIterator` has a method [`opt_len(&self)->Option<usize>`](https://docs.rs/rayon/latest/rayon/iter/trait.ParallelIterator.html#method.opt_len) that returns the length of this iterator if it is known.
 We can just return